 We at Usersnap are big fans of visual communication.
-That’s why we love infographics and thought we would share our favorite infographics with you.
+That’s why we love web development infographics and thought we would share our favorite infographics with you.

 We’ll also explain why images are stored in long-term memory.
 Let’s get started!